Challenge Will Lawyers Sydney, NSW

 Beneficiaries of a Prior Will

-Assisting beneficiaries of an earlier, valid Will to challenge a newer, suspicious Will that has replaced their rightful inheritance.
+We assist beneficiaries of an earlier Will to challenge a newer, suspect document that has wrongly replaced their inheritance.

-Representing those concerned that an elderly or vulnerable loved one was coerced or lacked capacity when making their final Will.
+We represent those concerned a vulnerable loved one lacked capacity or was coerced when making their final Will, ensuring their true wishes are honoured.

 Those Unfairly Excluded

-Assisting close friends, carers, or dependents who believe the deceased's Will was procured by fraud or undue influence, excluding them unfairly.
+For close friends, carers, or dependents excluded by a Will procured by fraud or undue influence, we provide a pathway to challenge it.

 Testamentary Capacity

-Challenging a Will on the basis that the will-maker lacked the mental capacity to understand the document or their assets at the time of signing.
+Challenging a Will if the maker lacked the mental capacity to understand what they were signing.

 Undue Influence

-Investigating and challenging Wills where the will-maker was coerced or pressured, resulting in a document that does not reflect their true wishes.
+Fighting Wills where the maker was coerced or pressured, overriding their true wishes.

 Lack of Knowledge & Approval

-Handling cases where the will-maker may not have known or approved of the specific contents of the Will they signed due to suspicious circumstances.
+Cases where the will-maker didn’t know or approve of the Will’s contents due to suspicious circumstances.

 Will Forgery